| |

 ChemFormula is now available at the web site of the primary author, Greg Pearce: http://www.gregpearce.co.uk/chemformula/

-This is the periodic table (PT) handout, which I provide to the Intro Chem classes (X11) for use on tests.
+This is my periodic table (PT) handout.
+I made it for Intro Chem students to use on tests.

 This PT corresponds to the PT in the Intro Chem textbook I use, with the following modifications: